TIC4302/video-streaming-bot/Operation/Readme.md

 ```console
 $ python3 youtube_bot.py hacking 5
 ```
-If you do  not want to specify anything.
+If you do not want to specify anything and let it run infinitely.
 Just enter this command:

 ```console
 $ sudo docker run -it videobot:1